ouspg/SoftwareHardwareSec/6.Hardware_hacking/README.md

 # Tasks

-Start your work from Task 1 and proceed to harder ones.
-Every task is designed to require more skills and amount of work than previous one.
+Start with Task 1 and proceed to the harder ones.
+Each task is designed to require more skills and effort than the previous one.

-Task 1 and 2 together are designed to take about 3-4 hours to complete.
-Try to finish those at lab session.
-You can borrow equipment if you want to continue working with those tasks at home.
+Tasks 1 and 2 together are designed to take about 3–4 hours to complete.
+Try to finish them during the lab session.
+You can borrow equipment if you want to continue working on them at home.

-Tasks 3 and 4 are more laborious and it is likely that those can not be done in time limit of single lab session.
-You must discuss about borrowing equipment with lab assistants if you want to do those tasks.
+Tasks 3 and 4 are more laborious, and it is likely they cannot be completed within a single lab session.
+Discuss borrowing equipment with the lab assistants if you want to work on these tasks.

-> Some tasks require you to make videos and write reports.
-Videos naming format: <task#_video> for example <task2C_video>
+> Some tasks require you to create videos and write reports.
+Video naming format: <task#_video>, for example <task2C_video>.
+>

-> Compress videos into an archive and upload to Moodle return box alongside your answer return template.
+> Compress the videos into an archive and upload it to the Moodle return box alongside your answer template.

-**If you are doing this work in group, remember answers to theoretical questions must be individual.
-You are encouraged to research and discuss together but write answers in your OWN WORDS**
+**If you are working in a group, remember that answers to theoretical questions must be individual.
+You are encouraged to research and discuss together, but write answers in your OWN WORDS.**

 ## Task 1

-Task 1 tasks are meant to be relatively simple tasks to help you understand what is the Flipper Zero device and what can be done with it.
+Task 1 is meant to be relatively simple to help you understand what the Flipper Zero is and what can be done with it.
-You will return answers to theoretical questions.
+You will submit answers to theoretical questions.

-Flipper zero can read and save information of many RFID tags and cards operating on low and high frequencey.
-Furthermore, these cards can be emulated by flipper zero.
-This bypasses the need to use those cards at all.
+Flipper Zero can read and save information from many RFID tags and cards operating at low and high frequencies.
+Furthermore, these cards can be emulated by the Flipper Zero.
+This can eliminate the need to use the physical cards.

-In this task you will learn basic usage of flipper device to read NFC cards, RFID tags and store them.
-Later, you will download saved files information and inspect them.
+In this task, you will learn the basics of using the device to read NFC cards and RFID tags and to store them.
+Later, you will download the saved files and inspect them.

-Read the section [Deep Dive into Flipper Zero](#Deep-Dive-into-Flipper-Zero) before starting this task.
+Read the section [Deep-Dive into Flipper Zero](#Deep-Dive-into-Flipper-Zero) before starting this task.

 ## A) Getting started with the device

-The easiest way to get started with Flipper Zero is to:
+The easiest way to get started with the Flipper Zero is to:
-1. Format the SD memory card by going to Main Menu -> Settings -> Storage -> Format SD card
+1. Format the SD card by going to Main Menu → Settings → Storage → Format SD card.
-2. Download the latest firmware using Qflipper as instructed above
+2. Download the latest firmware using qFlipper as instructed above.

-## B) Testing Flipper Zero on RFID and infrared hardware
+## B) Testing the Flipper Zero on RFID and Infrared hardware

-> We assume that you or one of your group members have at least some relevant devices or cards.
+> We assume that you or one of your group members has at least some relevant devices or cards.
-> If you don't have any, you can ask course staff.
+> If you don't have any, you can ask the course staff.

-In this task, you need to use FlipperZero to read and save data from three different hardware devices using the following technologies/signals:
+In this task, you need to use the Flipper Zero to read and save data from three different hardware devices using the following technologies/signals:

-* High-frequency RFID / NFC (Car keys, contactless credit cards, public transit cards, etc. — these are often cryptographically protected)
+* High-frequency RFID/NFC (car keys, contactless credit cards, public transit cards, etc. — these are often cryptographically protected)
-* Low frequency RFID (Access keyfobs, old cards and passes, pet microchips)
+* Low-frequency RFID (access key fobs, old cards and passes, pet microchips)
-* Infrared (Different types of remotes: TV, audio system, toys, lamps)
+* Infrared (different types of remotes: TV, audio systems, toys, lamps)

 After reading and saving the different signals, try to emulate them using the Flipper Zero.
-For example, most university access cards do not have proper protection, and they can be cloned and emulated without a problem.
+For example, some university access cards may lack proper protection and can be cloned or emulated.

 **For each technology mentioned above answer the following questions**